jpogs23/aro-tools/README.md

 # ARO Must Gather Tool
-## This script was made for ARO clusters to capture information needed by CEE.
+## This script was made for ARO clusters to capture information needed by CEE

 ## Description
 This script performs various operations using the 'oc' command-line tool and wraps the default 'oc adm must-gather' command.